 Discover is wheelchair accessible, with step-free access to all entrances and a lift serving all floors.
 An accessible toilet is available on each floor.
 On the Ground Floor the accessible toilet is fitted with a height adjustable changing bench and ceiling track hoist system.

-Visitors who are deaf or have a hearing impairment
+Visitors who are D/deaf, deafened or hard of hearing

 The majority of play equipment and events at Discover incorporate multi-sensory elements, mixing visual, tactile and auditory stimuli so they can be enjoyed by the widest audience possible.